yamcs/yamcs-sle/docs/provider-configuration.rst

      used together with the myUsername for the ISP1 authentication.

 peerUsername (string)
-    the username of the peer - it is used to verify the peer credential tokens.
+    the username of the peer.
+It is used to verify the peer credential tokens.
 Depending on the authLevel, all messages, the bind return or no message will be authenticated.

 peerPassword (hexadecimal string)
     used together with the username for verifying the peer suplied credential token.